 Some of us are lucky enough to have a partner or spouse as our friend.
 But that doesn’t mean that he or she is all that we need.
 We can’t make the mistake of not making time for our other friends.

 Our gift of friendship commits us to carving out time for them.
-Make a date, put it on your calendar, and don’t make excuses.
+Make a date (virtual, phone, or when possible, live), put it on your calendar, and don’t make excuses.
 Make it a priority.
 Your friendships deserve that.

 We are all human, and every single one of us has a flaw that may get on peoples’ nerves.
 I know it’s probably something you don’t want to think about, but it’s true.